energywebfoundation/challenge/applications/SolarDAO.md

 * **Energy Web Chain Payment Address**:

 ## Project Description

+Please take a look at our [presentation](https://github.com/adradr/challenge/blob/master/applications/Solar%20DAO%20Pitch.pdf) and [onepager](https://github.com/adradr/challenge/blob/master/applications/SolarDAO%20One%20pager.pdf) attached.

 ### Challenge
 We believe the pre-eminent challenge of humankind is global warming, which is characterized by a high degree of complexity and unprecedented need for cross-border and local collaboration.
 To tackle global warming, we must decarbonize our economy with power generation from renewable sources.
 The challenge is to make renewable energy accessible for everyone in a decentralized and autonomous way, which in part fails due to the lack of innovative toolkits for problem solving within new models of collaboration.
 ### Solution
-Our solution to the challenge is the SolarDAO platform, which enables its members to access renewable energy through a DAO* running on EnergyWebChain – an Ethereum based blockchain.
+Our solution to the challenge is the SolarDAO platform, which enables its members to access renewable energy through a DAO running on EnergyWebChain – an Ethereum based blockchain.
 By leveraging the wisdom of the crowd the platform creates a consensus based decision making tool/process.
 This enables the community to effectively collaborate localy and co- finance the community’s renewable energy assets whilst ensuring proper efficiency, governance and trust through the utilization of smart contracts.
 ### Features
 There are five main features the SolarDAO platform aims to create.
 Advanced analytics helps to monitor consumption and generation with a visual map of the energy community.
 Co-financing function enables members to take ownership of the local generation.
 The decision making features enables a DAO-like operation, while education and gamification targets to form the demand-side response by rewarding consumption optimization.